Christina McHale: 2011

-Coming through qualifying at the ITF Rome in Italy, McHale won the tournament beating Ekaterina Ivanova in the final.
+Coming through qualifying at the Internazionale di Roma, McHale won the tournament beating Ekaterina Ivanova in the final.

 At her first event of the grass-court season, the Birmingham Classic, she was defeated in the second round by seventh seed Sara Errani.
 In Eastbourne at the Eastbourne International, McHale fell in the second round of qualifying to Anabel Medina Garrigues.
 At the Wimbledon Championships, she won her second Grand Slam match by defeating 28th seed Ekaterina Makarova in the first round.
 She lost in the second round to Tamira Paszek.

 Starting her preparation for the US Open at the Stanford Classic, McHale was defeated in the second round by eighth seed Dominika Cibulková.
 At the San Diego Open, she reached the quarterfinals where she lost to third seed and eventual champion Agnieszka Radwańska.
 Playing in Cincinnati at the Western & Southern Open, McHale stunned top seed Caroline Wozniacki in her second-round match.
 She was defeated in the third round by Nadia Petrova.
 At the New Haven Open at Yale, McHale upset sixth seed Svetlana Kuznetsova in the first round.
 She then lost in her quarterfinal match to top seed and three-time champion Caroline Wozniacki.
 Competing in New York at the US Open, McHale beat eighth seed Marion Bartoli in the second round.
 She was defeated in the third round by 25th seed Maria Kirilenko.

 In Tokyo at the Pan Pacific Open, McHale lost in the second round to tenth seed Peng Shuai.
 Sliding past qualifying at the China Open, she was defeated in the second round by eighth seed Marion Bartoli.
-McHale competed in her final tournament of the season at the HP Open.
+McHale competed in her final tournament of the season at the Japan Women's Open.
 Seeded eighth, she lost in the first round to defending champion Tamarine Tanasugarn.

-McHale ended the year ranked 42.
+McHale ended the year ranked world No. 42.